alexandre-touret/alexandre-touret.github.io/content/posts/agent-distributed-tracing-docker-container-java.en.md

 1. Deploying the agent in all of our Docker images
 2. Deploying the agent asides from the Docker images and using initContainers to bring the agent at the startup of our applications

-## Why not bringing APM agents in all of our Docker images?
+## Why not bringing APM agents in our Docker images?
-It could be really easy to put the APM agents in the application's Docker images.
+It could be really tempting to put the APM agents in the application's Docker image.
 Nonetheless, if you want to upgrade your agent, you will have to repackage it and redeploy all your Docker images.
-For regular upgrades, it won't bother you, but, if you encounter a bug, it could be tricky and annoying to do that.
+For regular upgrades, it will not bother you, but, if you encounter a bug, it will be tricky and annoying to do that.

-What's why I prefer loose coupling the _"business"_ applications Docker images to technical tools such as APM agents.
+What is why I prefer loose coupling the _"business"_ applications Docker images to technical tools such as APM agents.

 ## Deploy an APM agent through initContainers
 While looking around how to achieve this, I came across to the [Kubernetes initContainers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).